rsyncOSX/RsyncUIdocs/content/post/Built.md

 # Why not App Store

 One important requirement for macOS apps on Apple App Store is, quote Apple: *"To distribute a macOS app through the Mac App Store, you must enable the App Sandbox capability."* There are restrictions what an app can do inside the App Sandbox.
-It is not allowed to execute command line utilities like `/usr/bin/rsync`  and is not allowed to access local .dotfiles outside catalogs like the Documents catalog.
-The most serious showstopper is not allowed to execute rsync.

 One important feature for RsyncUI is passwordless login by ssh to remote servers.
 Passwordless login by ssh is by ssh-keys and default ssh-key is:

 ```bash
 ~/.ssh/id_rsa